Public Health Services Awards Financial Conflicts of Interest Policy

 - Income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles;

 - Income from seminars, lectures, or teaching engagements sponsored by a U.S. federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical centre, or a research institute that is affiliated with an Institution of higher education; or

 - Income from service on advisory committees or review panels for a U.S. federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical centre, or a research institute that is affiliated with an Institution of higher education.

-- Incorporating in a written agreement (the Agreement) with the subrecipient terms that establish whether The George Institute’s financial conflicts of interest policy or the subrecipient’s policy will apply to the subrecipient's Investigators.
+- Incorporating in a written agreement (the Agreement) with the subrecipient terms that establish whether this policy or the subrecipient’s policy will apply to the subrecipient's Investigators.

 - If the subrecipient's Investigators must comply with the subrecipient's financial conflicts of interest policy:

-- Either, the subrecipient must certify in the Agreement that its policy complies with the Regulations or the Agreement must require subrecipient Investigators to comply with The George Institute’s financial conflicts of interest policy.
+- Either the subrecipient must certify in the Agreement that its policy complies with the Regulations, or the Agreement must require subrecipient Investigators to comply with this policy, and

-- Alternatively, if the subrecipient's Investigators must comply with The George Institute’s financial conflicts of interest policy, the Agreement must require The George Institute to solicit and review subrecipient Investigator disclosures that enable The George Institute to identify, manage and report identified FCOIs as required by the Regulations.
+- Alternatively, if the subrecipient's Investigators must comply with this policy, the Agreement must require The George Institute to solicit and review subrecipient Investigator disclosures that enable The George Institute to identify, manage and report identified FCOIs as required by the Regulations.

 - If the subrecipient's Investigators must comply with the subrecipient's financial conflicts of interest policy: